Time Expressions

 • I’ve heard Sean had a big argument with his sister a while ago.

-• Lorna was worried because the cheque she deposited a while ago wasn’t registered in her bank account.
+• Lorna was worried because the cheque she had deposited a while ago wasn’t registered in her bank account.

 Time expressions